5 – 9 June, 19 – 23 June, 26 – 30 June, and 3 – 7 July 2017

 Local information (hotels, how-to-get-there, etc.)

-For enquiries regarding registration, participation and payments, please contact:
+For questions about registration, participation and payments, please contact us at:

 Tel: +49 151 59031839

 By registering (which includes paying the fee), you acknowledge that you (the participant) have read and accept the following terms and conditions:

 - Following the payment, the participant is advised to save and/or print the automatically displayed preliminary receipt for reference, shown on the webpage or given on the bank account.
 Due to the legal nature of credit card and wiring payments (e.g. time limits for withdrawal apply), a formal written receipt can only be provided to the participant at the Testbed and cannot be certificated before or after the Testbed.

 - Within 14 days after registration has been completed (which includes paying the fee), ESSL will inform participants per e-mail whether they could be scheduled in their indicated week of preference, or in the alternative week they have indicated.
 If ESSL cannot schedule participation in either of these two weeks, and no other suitable week can be found, ESSL will reimburse the participation fee.